Board & Executive

 The Board of Juniper takes a progressive approach to its governance role.
 The Board sets the strategic direction and overall policy framework within which Executive staff can manage the effective operation of care services and related business activities.

-An experienced director and senior executive, Maree’s career has spanned 30 years in the resources, energy and manufacturing sectors.
-Maree is a Non- Executive Director of ASX-listed Gold Road Resources Limited and a Co-Founder/Director of Energy Access Services, who operate a WA-focused digital wholesale gas trading platform.
-An active contributor to the not-for-profit sector for 25 years, Maree serves on CEDA’s WA State Advisory Council and is an AICD WA Division Councillor.
+An experienced Director and Senior Executive, Maree’s career has spanned 30 years in the resources, energy and manufacturing sectors.
+Maree is a Non-Executive Director of ASX-listed Gold Road Resources Limited and a Co-Founder/Director of Energy Access Services, who operate an independent Western Australian-focused digital wholesale gas trading platform.
+An active contributor to the not-for-profit sector for over 25 years, Maree serves on the Australian Securities and Investment Commission (ASIC) Corporate Governance Consultative Panel, is a Fellow of the Australian Institute of Company Directors (FAICD) and a WA Divisional Councillor.
 She is the Chair of Juniper’s Nomination and Remuneration Committee.

 Dr Arthur Criddle